MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 Base58check fails to decode them.
 This is a problem we need to overcome or decide that we won't export the epoch ledgers and assume they're the same as the genesis ledger for the purpose of hard fork.

+## Testing

+An automatic integration test will be written to check that the data is being exported properly.
+The procedure is to start a fresh network and generate a couple of transactions.
+Then the transactions are stopped.
+Finally the ledger export is performed and the test compares the exported state to the current state of the blockchain as obtained through GraphQL.
+These checks must take into account the fact, that it has changed slightly since the transaction stop (a couple additional blocks might have been produced).
+However, all balances should definitely be the same (after the transaction stop no transactions are allowed, there are no fees of coinbase rewards anymore).

+The procedure can also be tested manually as follows:
+* Sync up with the mainnet.
+* Export the genesis ledger at any point in time.
+* The program mentioned in a previous section can be used to verify the exported ledger.
+* Possibly add an account you control and change everyone's delegation to point at that account so that you can produce blocks.
+* Start a new network with the exported state.
+* The new network should be able to produce blocks.
+* All the accounts should have the same balances and delegates as on the mainnet at the moment of export.